Wendell P. Whalum

 *Wendell P. Whalum was born on this date in 1931.
 He was a Black gospel musician, educator, and minister.

-Wendell Phillips Whalum was born in Memphis, Tennessee, the third of five children of the late Thelma T. and H. David Whalum.
-His musical talent, nurtured by his parents, was evident when he was a very young boy.
-He played for Avery Chapel A.M.E.
+Wendell Phillips Whalum was born in Memphis, Tennessee, and is the third of five children of the late Thelma T. and H. David Whalum.
+His parents nurtured his musical talent, which was evident when he was a young boy.
+He played in his hometown for Avery Chapel A.M.E.
 Church, Central Baptist Church, and Providence A.M.E.
-Church in his hometown.
+Church.

 In 1948, Whalum graduated from Booker T. Washington High School in Memphis and entered Morehouse College in Atlanta, Georgia.
 He received the Bachelor of Arts degree from Morehouse College in 1952, the Master of Arts degree from Columbia University in 1953, and the Doctor of Philosophy degree from the University of Iowa in 1965.
 The University of Haiti conferred upon him the Doctor Honoris Causa in 1968.

-Dr. Whalum achieved international recognition as a teacher, organist, conductor, musicologist, arranger, composer, author, and lecturer, and he traveled extensively throughout the United States and abroad.
-In Bonn, Germany, he studied the pipe organ's origin and intricate construction.
-He performed with the Atlanta Symphony Orchestra as an organ soloist in 1968 and prepared the chorus for the world premiere of the opera in 1972.
+Dr. Whalum achieved international recognition as a teacher, organist, conductor, musicologist, arranger, composer, author, and lecturer.
+He traveled extensively throughout the United States and abroad.
+He studied the pipe organ's origin and intricate construction in Bonn, Germany.
+He performed with the Atlanta Symphony Orchestra as an organ soloist in 1968 and prepared the chorus for the opera's world premiere in 1972.

 That same year, he took the Glee Club on a State Department tour of five countries in West and East Africa.
 He also prepared the Morehouse College Glee Club and the Atlanta University Center Community Chorus for numerous appearances with the Atlanta Symphony Orchestra.
 He also conducted at major music centers, including the Lincoln Center and the Kennedy Center.
 Dr. Whalum reached legendary fame through his involvement in and contributions to the community.
 He organized and directed the Atlanta University Center Community Chorus and was co-director of the Morehouse-Spelman Chorus.